-When You Should (and Should Not) Give Out Your Social Security Number
+When You Must Provide Your Social Security Number

-When It’s Required to Provide Your Social Security Number and When It’s Not
+When You May Decline to Provide Your Social Security Number

 How to Decline Giving Out Your Social Security Number

-Giving out your social security number for non-credit related requests is purely optional, and learning how to gracefully say no can save you from potential identity theft.
-After all, the more places that have your credit card information, the more opportunity there is for thieves to get to it.
+Giving out your Social Security number for non-credit-related requests is purely optional, and learning how to gracefully say no can save you from potential identity theft.
+After all, the more places that have your information, the more opportunity there is for thieves to get to it.

-To check on information about your Social Security number, always make sure you are using the official ssn website – it should have a .gov extension and not be a .com or anything else.
-Only official government agencies can use the .gov extension.
+To check on information about your Social Security number, always make sure you are using the only the official website of the U.S. Social Security Administration.
+It will have a .gov extension, which only official government agencies can use.

 The good news is that politely declining is easier than you might expect.
 Try the following options: